- About Overview

-These are the most frequently asked questions about the UCSF PharmD/PhD combined degree program:
+These are the most frequently asked questions about the PharmD to PhD career path:

-How many students apply for admission to the UCSF PharmD/PhD combined degree program each year, and how many of those are accepted?
+- How many students apply for admission to the PharmD to PhD career path each year, and how many of those are accepted?

 The number of applications varies from year to year, but we generally receive one to two applications per year.
-All applicants to the combined degree program are already enrolled in the UCSF PharmD program, which is highly competitive.
+All applicants to the PharmD to PhD career path are already enrolled in the UCSF PharmD program, which is highly competitive.
 However, the admission process for entry into the PhD program is also competitive, and there are a limited number of graduate students who are admitted to the program annually.

-PharmD student pharmacists applying to the combined degree program enter the Pharmaceutical Sciences and Pharmacogenomics PhD program applicant pool with all other applicants.
+PharmD students applying to the PharmD to PhD career path enter the Pharmaceutical Sciences and Pharmacogenomics PhD program applicant pool with all other applicants.
 Only those who are in good standing (maintaining at least a 3.0 GPA in their PharmD program), meet all application requirements, and who are in the top tier of the pool are admitted.

-Are students in the combined degree program permitted to delay starting the PhD program following receipt of the PharmD?
+Are students in the PharmD to PhD career path permitted to delay starting the PhD program following receipt of the PharmD?

 Yes.
 Students may request a deferment for up to one year following acceptance into the program, however students must submit an updated application to the Pharmaceutical Sciences and Pharmacogenomics PhD program.

 At any time, and the sooner the better.
 The Extended Discovery Project in the PharmD curriculum will count as one rotation.
 A second research rotation can be taken instead of a seventh APPE experience.
 The final rotation can take place once the PharmD curriculum requirements are met.